 Workshops for Classes

-Whatever your course level or subject matter, graduate student consultants from the Writing Center and Writing Program faculty will be happy to work with you to plan an in-class writing workshop for your class or student group.
+Whatever your course level or subject matter, Writing Program faculty will work with you to plan an in-class writing workshop for your class or student group.
 We will create workshops specifically for your course, your goals, and your students' writing needs.
+We ask for two weeks notice for any workshops.
 The following list includes some of our recent workshops for classes in a variety of departments and programs:

 - Peer reviewing and revising one's writing (History)

 - Evaluating sources (Lamont School of Music)

 - Drafting effective project proposals (Physics & Astronomy)